Fast Talk with Boy Abunda

-Fast Talk with Boy Abunda is a 2023 Philippine television talk show broadcast by GMA Network.
+Fast Talk with Boy Abunda is a Philippine television talk show broadcast by GMA Network.
 Directed by Rommel Gacho, it is hosted by Boy Abunda.
 It premiered on January 23, 2023 on the network's Afternoon Prime line up.

 The show is streaming online on YouTube.

+Premise

+The talk show showcases a summary and examination of the newest happenings in the Philippine entertainment industry.
+Host Boy Abunda will be doing the Fast Talk segment, give his commentary on the latest headline news, with his interview with the guest serving as the central part of the show.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in Television Homes, the pilot episode of Fast Talk with Boy Abunda earned a 7.5% rating.